andreasbm/router-slot/README.md

 ### 4. Configure the router

 Routes are added to the router through the `add` function on a `router-slot` component.
 Specify the parts of the path you want it to match with or use the `**` wildcard to catch all paths.
 The router has no routes until you configure it.
 The example below creates three routes.
 The first route path matches urls starting with `login` and will lazy load the login component.
 Remember to export the login component as default in the `./pages/login` file like this `export default LoginComponent extends HTMLElement { ... }`.
-The second route matches all urls starting with `home` and will stamp the `HomeComponent` in the `web-router`.
+The second route matches all urls starting with `home` and will stamp the `HomeComponent` in the `router-slot`.
 The third route matches all paths that the two routes before didn't catch and redirects to home.
 This can also be useful for displaying "404 - Not Found" pages.

 ```javascript
 const routerSlot = document.querySelector("router-slot");